SPIN SOCIETY STANDARD OF SAFETY

 These are the surfaces being touched often:

-- Doorknobs/handles, computer keyboard/mouse, reception desk, lockers, light switches, bathroom sinks, water fountains, sanitizing wipes dispensers, washer/dryer doors.
+• Doorknobs/handles, computer keyboard/mouse, reception desk, storage cabinet pulls, cash drawer, lockers, light switches, bathroom sinks, water fountains, sanitizing wipes dispensers, and washer/dryer doors.

 IMPLEMENTING MEASURES TO REDUCE THE RISK

-These measures have been implemented to reduce the risk of transmission of the COVID-19 virus in the SPIN SOCIETY premises.
+These measures have been implemented to reduce the risk of transmission of communicable diseases in the SPIN SOCIETY premises.